Skip to main content

 The Apply option appears on a notification when you do this:

-1. Open one of the batch images in the editor.
+1. Open one of the Batch or Product Catalog images in the editor.

 2. Use the editor to make changes.